kapusta/pzgps/README.md

 * Have [Connected your Adafruit GPS Breakout](https://learn.adafruit.com/adafruit-ultimate-gps-on-the-raspberry-pi/using-uart-instead-of-usb)

 ## Project Structure
-* At the root of the repo is an `index.js` file, which reads the GPS data and provides it over a WebSocket (on port 9001).
+* At the root of the repo is an `index.js` file, which is a NodeJS application that reads the GPS data and provides it over a WebSocket (on port 9001).
-* Sample web apps are in the `front-ends` directory.
-Each has it's own `package.json` file.
+* Sample web apps are in the `front-ends` directory, each with it's own `package.json` file.
+  - Currently the [Preact](https://preactjs.com/) version of the front end has the most code/features/effort.
   - Run `npm install` to install the dependencies ('deps') for each part of the project that you want to use.
   - You'll run each part of the project by running `npm start` where the `package.json` is located.
-  - All web apps run on port 9001.
+  - All front end web apps run on port 9001.
-* If you install CouchDB (see below) it will run on port 5984 (Futon would then be at http://yourhostname:5984/_utils/index.html).
+* If you want to persist data to a database, then install CouchDB on your pizero (see below) which will run on port 5984 (the Futon UI would then be at http://yourhostname:5984/_utils/index.html).

 ## Installing NodeJS on the pizero
 The version of NodeJS you get via `apt-get install nodejs` is out of date (so you'd be missing some important security patches).